Manage VM Clusters

 The hostname must be unique within the subnet.
 If it is not unique, then the VM cluster will fail to provision. -

-If you plan to store database backups in Object Storage or Autonomous Recovery service, Oracle recommends that you use a VCN Resolver for DNS name resolution for the client subnet because it automatically resolves the Swift endpoints used for backups.
+If you plan to store database backups in Autonomous Recovery service, Oracle recommends that you use a VCN Resolver for DNS name resolution for the client subnet because it automatically resolves the Swift endpoints used for backups.

 Note